h-nasu/shary/README.md

   }
 );
 ```
-If need, running port can be changed from config/local.js.
+If need, running port can be changed from config/local.js.<br>
-If you using Nginx or Apache for proxy, max body limit for upload file need to be set.
+If you using _Nginx_ or _Apache_ for proxy, max body limit for upload file need to be set.
 ```
 # This is an example setting for Nginx
 # /etc/nginx/nginx.conf